In the following section, we answer questions that are frequently

-NDB Cluster (NDB 7.1 and later) also supports Java application programming using ClusterJ, which supports a domain object model of data using sessions and transactions.
+NDB Cluster also supports Java application programming using ClusterJ, which supports a domain object model of data using sessions and transactions.
 See Java and NDB Cluster, for more information.

-NDB Cluster 7.3 adds adapters supporting NoSQL applications
+NDB Cluster 8.0 also includes adapters supporting NoSQL

-NDB Cluster 7.0 and later is also supported by MySQL Cluster Manager, a separate product providing an advanced command line interface that can automate many NDB Cluster management tasks such as rolling restarts and configuration changes.
-For more information about MySQL Cluster Manager, see MySQL™ Cluster Manager 1.4.1 User Manual.
+NDB Cluster is also supported by MySQL Cluster Manager, a separate product providing an advanced command line interface that can automate many NDB Cluster management tasks such as rolling restarts and configuration changes.
+For more information about MySQL Cluster Manager, see MySQL Cluster Manager 1.4.8 User Manual.

 There are two ways in which this can be done: